dsc-courses/dsc106-2025-wi/labs/lab04/index.md

 - What type of data should the `project` parameter contain?
 - How would you test if the `containerElement` is valid?

-#### 2. Creating the HTML Structure
+#### 2. Clearing Existing Content

 To dynamically render project details, you'll create and populate an `<article>` element for each project.

-#### 3. Clearing Existing Content

 Before adding new project articles, ensure the container is empty to avoid duplication.

 ```js
 containerElement.innerHTML = '';